The Tokyo International Forum, which is located in Tokyo’s central Marunouchi district,

 dropping by to have a look.

-In April 2026, the World Veterinary Association Congress will be held in Tokyo, Japan, for the first time in 31 years since the last event in Yokohama in 1995.
+The World Veterinary Association Congress - #WVAC2026 - will be held in Tokyo, Japan, in April 2026, 31 years after an earlier WVAC took place in Yokohama in 1995.

 Dr. Kurauchi, President of the Japan Veterinary Medical Association, has been serving as the WVA’s President-Elect since April 2024 and will assume the role of WVA President in April 2026.